>>>>>> Subscribe to the MAILING LIST <<<<<<<<

 ARTIST STATEMENT

-My art practice is strongly influenced by space and site, particularly “psychogeography,” how experiences, muscle memory, and emotions layer into our environment and reciprocally shape us.
-Through sculpture and installation, I investigate the body's relationship with the landscape and built environments and how people from traditionally marginalized communities navigate and resist emotional trauma.
-My work is driven by my identity as a queer, second-generation Polish-American, non-binary artist, prompting themes of the abject and otherness.
+My art practice is shaped by space and site, particularly “psychogeography,” how experiences, muscle memory, and emotions layer into our environment and reciprocally form us.
+Through sculpture and installation, I investigate the body as the contested site of interior psychological experiences and exterior hostile environments.
+My work is driven by my identity as a queer, child of Polish immigrants, non-binary artist, prompting themes of the abject and otherness.

 The materials I use seek to make porous the boundary between fleshy abject bodies and sterile controlled environments.
 I work predominantly with construction materials (conduit, concrete, mesh, fasteners), synthetics that mimic organics (singed and torn expanding foam, melted plastic, bioplastic), and traces of the human body (hair, sinew).